dullhunk/book/computinged/getting-started.md

 1. **DEVELOPMENT FOR STUDENTS** Creating an artefact or artefacts (e.g. software, hardware, lesson plans & resources) to help students understand different aspects of computer science
 2. **DEVELOPMENT FOR TEACHERS** Creating an artefact or artefacts that helps teachers to teach and assess computer Science including what they have understood or misunderstood
 3. **RESEARCH** Evaluating different pedagogical methodologies for teaching a given topic.
 For example, you might want to find out which kind of language is best for students learning about loops.
-Are text-based languages (like Python or Java) better or worse than block based languages (Like [Scratch](https://scratch.mit.edu) and [Blockly](https://developers.google.com/blockly)) See the [http://community.computingatschool.org.uk/files/8842/original.pptx](latest research in computer science education in schools) via Sue Sentance at Kings College London & Neil Brown at the University of Kent
+Are text-based languages (like Python or Java) better or worse than block based languages (Like [Scratch](https://scratch.mit.edu) and [Blockly](https://developers.google.com/blockly)) See the [ research in computer science education in schools published in 2017](http://community.computingatschool.org.uk/files/8842/original.pptx) via Sue Sentance at Kings College London & Neil Brown at the University of Kent

 These categories are not exclusive, so you might do one or several of these together using the same tool.